-- 1. Ensure all pupils who have had a head bump have been checked by a First Aider or School Nurse - 2.
-School Nurse or First Aider to record all head bumps - 3.
-The School Nurse or School Office to notify the child's family member of the head bump via telephone - 4.
+- 1. Ensure all pupils who have had a head bump have been checked by a First Aider - 2.
+First Aider to record all head bumps - 3.
+The Office to notify the child's family member of the head bump via telephone - 4.
 The Office / First Aider to complete the 'head bump' slip and put in the child's bag ready to go home - 5.
-The School Nurse / First Aider to monitor the child for head injury and concussion symptoms, following NHS advice: Head injury and concussion NHS - 6.
-If deemed necessary, the School Nurse / School Office should contact the parent to ask them to collect their child from school and take them to A&E.
+First Aider to monitor the child for head injury and concussion symptoms, following NHS advice: Head injury and concussion - NHS - 6.
+If deemed necessary, the Office should contact the parent to ask them to collect their child from school early and take them to A&E.